No Headaches, Lower Costs

 Tax Tips, Tools, And Answers For An Easier Tax Season

-As financial advisors, we get questions about taxes all the time.
+As financial advisers, we get questions about taxes all the time.
 Unsurprisingly, you might have questions—there are complicated calculations, a long list of possible deductions, exclusions, and paperwork.
-Fortunately, tax season only happens once a year, which means people are out of practice when the time comes.
+Fortunately, tax season only happens once a year, but it also means people are out of practice when the time comes.

 So, if you're still working on filing, how can you make it easier on yourself?
 And who can help you if you have questions?
 While we recommend talking to tax professionals if you have specific or unique needs, there are many self-help resources out there, too.
 Here’s our short list of common questions and resources that might come in handy.